khanahmedm/scala-spark-container/README.md

 5. Unit testing document - contains screenshots
 6. Output of the overall process for top-3 most frequent URLs and visitors

+# Environment:
+Ubuntu 22.04.1
+Scala code runner version 2.11.12
+Java openjdk version "11.0.16"
+Apache Spark version 3.2.1
+Scala in spark is version 2.12.15

 # Docker image can be built using the below command:
 docker build -t scala-spark-container .

 # Run the following command to execute scala and spark jobs:
 docker run scala-spark-container https://ditotw.space/NASA_access_log_Jul95.gz 3
 -- where 3 as in top-3

-8/19/22: If this command results in saying 'No such file or directory', that could be due to addition from line breaks in the shell script.
-The dockerfile has the steps to install dos2unix and apply to the shell script.
+8/19/22: If the above command results in an error saying 'No such file or directory', that could be due to the addition of line breaks in the shell script.
+The dockerfile has been modified to include the steps to install dos2unix and apply to the shell script to remove extra line breaks.

 # To log on to docker container, override the entry point:
 docker run -it --entrypoint /bin/bash scala-spark-container